nejimonraveendran/Audio-Spectrum-Analyzer-Display/RpiSpectrumAnalyzer/README.md

 bluetoothctl connect <mac_address>
 ```

-If you are connecting your phone, the above command will list Pi as a paired/connected device on the Phone.
+If you are connecting your phone, the above command will list Pi as a paired/connected device on the Phone as well.

 ## Command Line Reference
 The RpiSpectrumAnalyzer application can be started with different command line options to control its behavior.

 The supported options are:

 ``` --port ```